EvanQuan/qvim/README.md

 Bash (`.sh`) files are not executable on Windows by default.
 One solution is to install [Git Bash](https://git-scm.com/downloads) or [Cygwin](https://cygwin.com/install.html) to run `pull.sh`.
+I may later make a `.bat` script to make things easier for Windows.

 Hooray, that's it!
 You're all done!